You Don't Have One Credit Score — You Have Many

 - Request a credit limit increase — this increases the denominator and lowers your utilization ratio, as long as you don't add new debt

-This factor rewards you for keeping old accounts open.
+VantageScore calls this "depth of credit"; FICO calls it "length of credit history."
+Both reward you for keeping old accounts open.
 If you have a credit card you've had for 10 years and rarely use, don't close it.
-Closing it removes that history from your average account age calculation and can hurt your score — even if you never carry a balance on it.
+Closing it removes that history from your average account age and can hurt your score — even if you never carry a balance on it.

 Every time you apply for new credit, the lender does a "hard inquiry" that can drop your score slightly.
-Multiple applications in a short window signal risk to lenders.
-Space out applications for new credit, and only apply when you need it.
+Multiple applications in a short window signal risk.
+Space out applications, and only apply when you need it.

 What Doesn't Affect Your Score